 In addition to the risks noted above, any of the following risks could materially adversely affect our business, consolidated financial condition, results of operations or liquidity, or the market price of our common stock.
 The risks described below are not the only risks facing us.
-Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations.
+Additional risks and uncertainties not currently known to us or that we currently deem to be immaterial may also materially and adversely affect our business operations, and other factors noted above.